dbos-inc/dbos-docs/docs/index.md

 DBOS is a serverless platform that radically simplifies backend application development.

-- **Build with DBOS Transact** - An [open-source TypeScript framework](https://github.com/dbos-inc/dbos-ts) for backend applications with built-in exactly-once code execution.
+- **Build with DBOS Transact** - An [open-source TypeScript framework](https://github.com/dbos-inc/dbos-ts) for backend applications.

-- **Deploy to DBOS Cloud** - A serverless platform for DBOS Transact applications with built-in [high performance](https://www.dbos.dev/blog/dbos-vs-aws-step-functions-benchmark), scalability, fault tolerance, and database time travel.
+- **Deploy to DBOS Cloud** - A [seriously fast](https://www.dbos.dev/blog/dbos-vs-aws-step-functions-benchmark) serverless hosting platform for TypeScript backends.

-You want to build your next backend application with DBOS because:
+Build your next application with DBOS because you want:

+- **Blazing-fast, developer-friendly serverless**.
+Develop your project locally and run it anywhere.
+When you're ready, [deploy it for free to DBOS Cloud](./getting-started/quickstart#deploying-to-dbos-cloud) and experience serverless hosting [25x faster](https://www.dbos.dev/blog/dbos-vs-aws-step-functions-benchmark) and [15x cheaper](https://www.dbos.dev/blog/dbos-vs-lambda-cost) than AWS Lambda.
-- **It's reliable by default**.
-If your workflows are interrupted for any reason, they [will always resume from where they left off](./tutorials/workflow-tutorial#reliability-guarantees).
+- **Resilience to any failure**.
+If your app is interrupted for any reason, it [automatically resumes from where it left off](./tutorials/workflow-tutorial#reliability-guarantees).
 Reliable message delivery is [built in](./tutorials/workflow-communication-tutorial#reliability-guarantees-1).
 Idempotency is [built in](./tutorials/idempotency-tutorial).
-- **It's simple**.
-Write your business logic with serverless functions and either [self-host them](./tutorials/self-hosting.md) or [deploy them to DBOS cloud](./getting-started/quickstart.md#deploying-to-dbos-cloud) in minutes.
-Store your data in Postgres&mdash;we'll manage the transactions for you.
-- **It makes debugging easy**.
-With our [time travel debugger](./cloud-tutorials/timetravel-debugging.md), you can "rewind time" and replay any DBOS Cloud trace locally on your computer, exactly as it originally happened.
+- **Built-in observability**.
+Automatically emit [OpenTelemetry](https://opentelemetry.io/)-compatible [logs and traces](https://docs.dbos.dev/tutorials/logging) from any application.
+Query your app's history from the [command line](https://docs.dbos.dev/api-reference/cli#workflow-management-commands) or [with SQL](https://docs.dbos.dev/api-reference/system-tables).
+- **Database time travel**.
+Query your database as of [any past point in time](./cloud-tutorials/interactive-timetravel.md).
+Use [time travel debugging](./cloud-tutorials/timetravel-debugging.md) to replay production traces locally.
+- **A framework built for the tools you love**.
+Build with TypeScript and **any** PostgreSQL-compatible database.
+Use raw SQL or your favorite query builder or ORM&mdash;we support [Knex](https://docs.dbos.dev/tutorials/using-knex), [TypeORM](https://docs.dbos.dev/tutorials/using-typeorm), and [Prisma](https://docs.dbos.dev/tutorials/using-prisma) out of the box.

 To get started in less than five minutes, check out our [quickstart](./getting-started/quickstart)!